repiyann/adonis6-auth-template/README.md

 cp .env.example .env
 ```

-Configure the environment variables, such as the database connection.
+Then, configure the necessary environment variables, such as the database connection settings and SMTP provider for password resets.

 4. Run Database Migrations